Dnpizarro/design-manual/ui-toolkit/tabs.md

 <h2 id="use">Use<span class="cf-code-link"><a href="http://cfpb.github.io/cf-expandables/docs/">View code <span class="cf-icon cf-icon-external-link"></span></a></span></h2>

 We’ve identified two use cases for tabs: to show alternate views of information within a page and, though rarely used, as navigation between pages.
+For both use cases, tabs are replaced by expandables when the screen size becomes too small to display tabs.

 ### 1. To show alternate views of the same information
 <p>Consider using tabs when content needs to be separated into sections, but there’s limited visual space.</p>